 Gaming monitors can sometimes be quite technical and therefore challenging to get your head around, but don't worry as we're here to clear up some of the most common queries in relation to sports gaming.

-Why do I need a monitor instead of a TV for sports games?
+Is a monitor or TV better for sports games?

 Strictly speaking, you don't need a monitor over a TV for sports games or gaming in general, but a typical monitor will include a number of key features that will make it superior to a TV, especially for competitive gaming.